UST | Preapproval Program FAQs

 Preapproval Program prioritization requires additional processing and review requirements for both applications and reimbursement requests.
 Prioritization is anticipated to impact the ADEQ review timeframes for preapproval application and reimbursement request processing.

-No. As an owner and/or operator (“responsible party”) with a leaking UST release, participation in the Preapproval Program does not relieve you from regulatory requirements.
-Participation in the Preapproval Program is voluntary.
+No. As an owner and/or operator (“responsible party”), you are required to conduct corrective actions.
+Participation in the Preapproval Program is voluntary and does not relieve you from regulatory requirements.
 Compliance with regulatory requirements is mandatory.
 Therefore, delays in reimbursement and lack of ADEQ financial assistance does not absolve you of your responsibility to conduct corrective actions in a timely manner by regulatory deadlines.